 - Organic traffic: Google can index your text and images, allowing your brand to roar beyond Amazon.

 - Increased conversion: Personalization in the description can increase sales.
 People see your offerings’ value quickly without the need to browse your listing page.

 - Lack of indexing: Amazon doesn’t index the A+ content—only Google does.

 - Expensive premium version: You must cough up more dollars per listing to use the premium version.

 3. Amazon PPC for boosting high-intent traffic

-Amazon PPC helps you advertise based on bidding and auction.
+Amazon PPC helps you augment your Amazon advertising strategy by supporting you with bidding in the auction.
 Once an ad placement is open, an instantaneous auction system displays the product that wins the open spot.
 But Amazon will charge you only if a shopper clicks on your ad.